 2006 offered spicy botrytised flavours of grapefruit and apricot on the palate, crème brulée on the nose.
 Splendid balance and plenty of finesse.
 Honeyed aftertaste.
 Fine effort.
 92p.

-2007 had more of everything than 2005, was fatter, deeper and with longer finish.
+2007 had more of everything than 2005, was fatter, deeper and with a longer finish.
 More flavourful.
 Fabulous balance acidity and depth.
 95+p.

 2008 was more precise than 2006, acidity seemed better intermixed with fruit, more intensity and longer finish.
 93p.